OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

    > npx office-addin-debugging start <your manifest path>
    > ```

 1. In the host application, your add-in is now ready to use.
 Select **Show Taskpane** or run any other add-in command.
-A dialog box will appear with text similar to, but not necessarily exactly, like the following:
+A dialog box will appear with text similar to the following:

    > WebView Stop On Load.
    > To debug the webview, attach VS Code to the webview instance using the Microsoft Debugger for Edge extension, and click OK to continue.
 To prevent this dialog from appearing in the future, click Cancel.